TarikFojnica/react-moltin-ecommerce/README.md

 2. Deploy the `/build` directory

 ## TODOS
-- Replace the current CSS framework with something lighter
+- Remove the unused CSS framework modules
 - Organize the SCSS modules better
 - Work on smaller screen optimization
 - Use arrow functions where possible